theatl-social/technical-docs/Infrastructure_Overview.md

 # theATL.social Backend Infrastructure

+## __Update: This doc is a bit out-of-date as of 12/23!
+Will update as soon as I have an opportunity.__

 ## About

 This document is a combination of my notes taken while setting up theATL.social, and the general outline of how I established the server.
 The intended reader of this document are those: